elreplicante/FirstRailsApp/TUTORIAL.md

 > Important:
 whenever you do migrations, you are not editing your database.
 In order to avoid doing the same a lot of times.

-In your migration times, you find that you has a t.timestamps which is a date that helps you to know what is the latest version of a modification, for example.
+In your migration files, you find that you has a t.timestamps which is a date that helps you to know what is the latest version of a modification, for example.

 There is an authomatically column id that rails create for you =D